 "If I Want to Choose Adoption, Can I Be Forced to Keep My Baby?"

-Adoption is a complex emotional decision to make.
-While it is always entirely your choice to place your baby for adoption, it’s normal to feel pressured by loved ones to follow a certain path, whether or not it happens to be adoption.
+It is always entirely your choice to place your baby for adoption.
+But, it’s normal to feel pressured by loved ones to follow a certain path, because you want their support — whether or not it happens to be for adoption.

 Often, an expectant mother listens to her loved ones’ opinions (whether they agree with her or not) before making the choice that is best for her and her baby.
 However, if a loved one disagrees with her adoption decision, it can be complicated to move forward with her choice.